 Once the needs of academic units are identified and potential solutions are located, the subject matter experts on the project teams work with the owners of the solutions to map out a path for offering the tools to other units.
 Together we develop implementation plans, adoption processes and mechanisms by which we can extend use of the tools to interested parties.
 For example, in 2016, we coordinated a demo of an endowment calculator tool developed by the Haas School of Business.
 That demo led to further conversations with University Development and Alumni Relations.
 We were delighted to find out that UDAR was developing a similar tool for internal use.
 With input from members of the Common Solutions Team, UDAR has now extended use of the tool to other interested parties on campus.
 See Endowment Payment Calculator Success Story

 Objectives & Timeline

-For FY 2017-19, in addition to supporting the project teams (including the Academic Personnel and Finance Inventory Tools Teams, as well as the Commitments Database Project Team), the following objectives will guide the work of the Oversight Group:
+For FY 2021-2022, in addition to supporting the current project teams (Academic Personnel, Finance, and DEIB Tools), and discussing a new project team (Remote Work), the following objectives will guide the work of the Oversight Group: